How Often Does Disability Spy on You? A Look at Social Media Surveillance

 • There are reasons to doubt your credibility

-• At the start of the case: a disability insurance investigator may look to establish grounds for denying your disability benefits claim by looking through your social media from the get-go and trying to find photo/video evidence that contradicts your claims of disability.
+At the start of the case, a disability insurance investigator may look to establish grounds for denying your disability benefits claim by looking through your social media from the get-go and trying to find photo or video evidence that contradicts your claims of disability.

 • Before a scheduled legal matter: before discoveries, mediation, pre-trial or trial, a disability insurance investigator may use social media surveillance to prove that your disability is not preventing you from enjoying a social life, participating in social activities and otherwise living your daily life.
 Photos or videos of you doing activities that might suggest that the extent of your injury or resulting disability is not as bad as you claim it is are the kinds of evidence disability insurance investigators are looking to find through social media surveillance.